dotnet/TorchSharp/DEVGUIDE.md

-3. The `libtorch-*` packages are built in Azure DevOps CI [using this build pipeline](https://donsyme.visualstudio.com/TorchSharp/_build?definitionId=1&_a=summary) but only in master branch and only when `<BuildLibTorchPackages>true</BuildLibTorchPackages>` is set in that branch.
-You must currently manually set this, increment `LibTorchPackageVersion`, do a push to master and the packages will build.
+3. The `libtorch-*` packages are built in Azure DevOps CI [using this build pipeline](https://donsyme.visualstudio.com/TorchSharp/_build?definitionId=1&_a=summary) but only in master branch and only when `BuildLibTorchPackages` is set to true in [azure-pipelines.yml](azure-pipelines.yml) in the master branch.
+   You must currently manually edit this and submit to master to get new `libtorch-*` packages built.
+Also increment `LibTorchPackageVersion` if necessary.
+Do a push to master and the packages will build.
 This process could be adjusted but at least gets us off the ground.

 4. After a successful build, the `libtorch-*` packages can be trialled using the package feed from CI (see above).
 When they are appropriate they can be  pushed to nuget using